A polynomial GCD certificate for exact flat bands in finite-range Bloch Hamiltonians: Flat bands through link weight engineering

 \section{Flat bands through link weight engineering}

-An important property of our polynomial flat band indicator is that it is computed through the determinant (\ref{eq-rewrittal}), which in itself employs additions and multiplications only.
+An important property of our polynomial flat band indicator is that it is computed from the characteristic polynomial \(P_L\) in Eq.~(\ref{eq-char-poly}) and its Laurent expansion in Eq.~(\ref{eq-rewrittal}), which in themselves employ additions and multiplications only.
 As a consequence, if we set some of the link weights in~$L$ to be represented by new unknown variables, the resulting coefficients $c_{\mathbf{t}}(\lambda)$ will represent polynomials in both $\lambda$ and the newly introduced variables.
-By Theorem~\ref{th-main}, such a parameterized lattice has a flat band at some energy level~$\lambda_0$ iff $c_{\mathbf{t}}(\lambda_0)=0$ for each $\mathbf{t}\in T$, which actually yields a system of polynomial equations $\{c_{\mathbf{t}}(\lambda_0)=0\colon\mathbf{t}\in T\}$ in new variables.
-Depending on the choice of the lattice and the parameterized link weights, the resulting system might be solvable with modern symbolic computation packages, such as sympy, especially when the number of variables is relatively small.
-The computational method for obtaining the polynomial coefficients $c_{\mathbf{t}}(\lambda)$ is implemented in sympy and openly available at \url{github.com/dragance106/flat_band_poly}.
+By Theorem~\ref{th-main}, such a parameterized lattice has a flat band at some energy level~$\lambda_0$ iff $c_{\mathbf{t}}(\lambda_0)=0$ for each $\mathbf{t}\in T$, which actually yields a system of polynomial equations $\{c_{\mathbf{t}}(\lambda_0)=0 : \mathbf{t}\in T\}$ in new variables.
+Depending on the choice of the lattice and the parameterized link weights, the resulting system might be solvable with modern symbolic computation packages, such as SymPy, especially when the number of variables is relatively small.
+The computational method for obtaining the polynomial coefficients $c_{\mathbf{t}}(\lambda)$ is implemented in SymPy and openly available in~\cite{GitHub}.
 More information on solving systems of polynomial equations can be found in the book~\cite{sturm}.

 Again, let us illustrate this setup on a few examples.

 \begin{example} Let us parameterize link weights in the kagome lattice as shown in Fig.~\ref{fig-kagome-system}.
 The intra- and intercell hopping matrices then become